 Our Board of Trustees has seven Trustees.
-We are currently in the process of moving to a declassified Board and that process will be completed in 2012.
-As a result, the nominees for Trustee this year will be elected to serve one-year terms until the 2012 Annual Meeting of Shareholders.
-The Board, on recommendation of the Nominating and Corporate Governance Committee, approved the nomination of the following five individuals, all of whom are currently serving on the Board, for election as trustees to hold office until the 2012 Annual Meeting of Shareholders and until their successors have been duly elected and qualified:
+Section 5.2 of the Trust's Declaration of Trust provides that all Trustees be elected at each annual meeting of shareholders.
+As a result, the nominees for Trustee this year will be elected to serve one-year terms until the 2013 Annual Meeting of Shareholders.
+The Board, on recommendation of the Nominating and Corporate Governance Committee, approved the nomination of the following individuals, all of whom are currently serving on the Board, for election as trustees to hold office until the 2013 Annual Meeting of Shareholders and until their successors have been duly elected and qualified:

-Name Age Position Trustee Since Term to Expire Jon E. Bortz 54 Independent Trustee 2005 2012 David W. Faeder 54 Independent Trustee 2003 2012 Kristin Gamble 65 Independent Trustee 1995 2012 Warren M. Thompson 51 Independent Trustee 2007 2012 Donald C. Wood 50 Non-Independent Trustee 2003 2012 President and Chief Executive Officer of the Trust
+Name Age Position Trustee Since

+Jon E. Bortz 55 Independent Trustee 2005

+David W. Faeder 55 Independent Trustee 2003

+Kristin Gamble 66 Independent Trustee 1995

+Gail P. Steinel 55 Independent Trustee 2006

+Warren M. Thompson 52 Independent Trustee 2007

+Joseph S. Vassalluzzo 64 Independent Trustee 2002

+Non-Executive Chairman of the Board

+Donald C. Wood 51 Non-Independent Trustee 2003

+President and Chief Executive Officer of the Trust

-In connection with reviewing nominees to stand for election at the 2011 Annual Meeting of Shareholders, the Committee considered the following qualifications for each Trustee nominee:
+In connection with reviewing nominees to stand for election at the 2012 Annual Meeting of Shareholders, the Committee considered the following qualifications for each Trustee nominee:

-Jon E. Bortz, President, Chief Executive Officer and a Trustee of Pebblebrook Hotel Trust, a REIT that acquires and operates upper upscale hotels in large US cities (from 2009 to the present); Chief Executive Officer and a Trustee (from 1998 to 2009), President (from 1998 to 2008) and Chairman of the Board (from 2001 to 2009) of LaSalle Hotel Properties, a multi-tenant, multi-operator hotel REIT; and various real estate related positions with Jones Lang LaSalle (from 1981 to 1998).
+Jon E. Bortz, President, Chief Executive Officer and Chairman of the Board of Pebblebrook Hotel Trust, a REIT that acquires and operates upper upscale hotels in large US cities (from 2009 to the present); Chief Executive Officer and a Trustee (from 1998 to 2009), President (from 1998 to 2008) and Chairman of the Board (from 2001 to 2009) of LaSalle Hotel Properties, a multi-tenant, multi-operator hotel REIT; and various real estate related positions with Jones Lang LaSalle (from 1981 to 1998).
 Mr. Bortz brings to the Board public company, REIT and real estate experience.
 His experience as chief executive officer of LaSalle Hotel Properties and Pebblebrook Hotel Trust provide a valuable perspective for running a public real estate company while his real estate experience at Jones Lang LaSalle provides fundamental real estate experience critical to our core business.